 The overall system design relies primarily on the specifications of use cases and requirements gathered in WP1 (see Figure 1 for an overview of the work package dependencies).
-The result of the design will allow WP3 and WP4 to develop the SoCo-net functionalities and the ICT-based services, respectively.
+The result of the design allows WP3 and WP4 to develop the SoCo-net functionalities and the ICT-based services, respectively.

 Phase II of the project is divided into four cycles.
-Each cycle consists of: the update of requirements (WP1), the design (WP2), the development (WP3 and WP4), the integration (WP5) and trial operations (WP6).
-Thus, the design presented here cannot be regarded as final, but only as the initial version required by phase II.
+Each cycle consists of: the update of requirements (WP1), the design (WP2), the development (WP3 and WP4), the integration (WP5), and trial operations (WP6).